salgadodavid/crud-reading-list/README.md

-The CrossFlex Ultimate Daily Workout app encourages the healthy habit of daily exercise through gamification!

-It also takes the guesswork out of exercise by providing three exercises for you to complete each day.
+The Reading List is fully functional CRUD Application that helps people get into the habit of reading.

 ---
 ## Screenshot